ethereum/consensus-specs/tests/formats/epoch_processing/README.md

 ### `pre.ssz_snappy`

-A SSZ-snappy encoded `BeaconState`, the state before running the epoch sub-transition.
+An SSZ-snappy encoded `BeaconState`, the state before running the epoch sub-transition.

 ### `post.ssz_snappy`

-A SSZ-snappy encoded `BeaconState`, the state after applying the epoch sub-transition.
+An SSZ-snappy encoded `BeaconState`, the state after applying the epoch sub-transition.

 ## Condition